-If you have your sights set on a career as a health and welfare services manager, mental health outreach worker or envision becoming a practice manager one day, a Diploma level healthcare course can fast-track your career goals.
+If you have your sights set on a career as a health and welfare services manager, or mental health outreach worker or envision becoming a practice manager one day, a Diploma level healthcare course can fast-track your career goals.
 Diploma courses in health allow you to acquire specialised knowledge while building your practical and theoretical understanding of healthcare operations.

-Bachelor courses in healthcare offer ideal preparation for more challenging, higher level health professional roles, such as dieticians, toxicologists or enrolled nurses.
+Bachelor courses in healthcare offer ideal preparation for more challenging, higher-level health professional roles, such as dieticians, toxicologists, or enrolled nurses.
 If you plan on becoming a Registered Nurse, then this three-year program is mandatory; however, if you have completed a Diploma of Nursing already, it will count towards your credits and lessen your time spent studying, thus making it an attractive option for recent Diploma graduates.

 If further study is of interest to you, or you just want to get more training under your belt, a Graduate Diploma is a great education option.